The Aboriginal Health Council South Australia endorses the Australian public health position on COVID-19 vaccination

 - someone who has had close personal interaction with a COVID-19 case during their infectious period:

-- for 15 minutes or more and
+- for 4 hours or more

 - where masks are not worn and